SumoLogic/sumologic-documentation/docs/platform-services/threat-intelligence-indicators.md

 #### Required attributes

-For information about the attributes to use, see ["Indicator" in the STIX 2.1 specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_muftrcpnf89v), and the [uploadStixIndicators API](https://api.sumologic.com/docs/#operation/uploadStixIndicators) in the [threatIntelIngest](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource.
+For information about the attributes to use, see ["Indicator" in the STIX 2.1 specification](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_muftrcpnf89v), and the [uploadStixIndicators API](https://api.sumologic.com/docs/#operation/uploadStixIndicators) in the [Threat Intel Ingest Management](https://api.sumologic.com/docs/#tag/threatIntelIngest) API resource.

 The following attributes are required:
        * **type** (string).
 The type of STIX object.
 For example, `indicator`.
 The value must be the name of one of the types of STIX objects defined in the STIX 2.1 specification.